 Somehow that ‘but’ keeps drawing us and, as we follow this way of life and truth it is good to have company.

-Our staff team is enriched by the participation of volunteer members, who come and stay for varying lengths of time.
+Our core team is enriched by the participation of volunteer members, who come and stay for varying lengths of time.

-Janice Dolley, Dr. Iain McGilchrist, Charlie Miller, O.B.E., Dr. Desmond Ryan, Neill Walker
+Janice Dolley, Dr. Iain McGilchrist, Charlie Miller, O.B.E., Neill Walker

 Our founders, Ursula Burton and Joyce Ferne wrote this: